xtender/pySync/README.md

 # pySyncOracleStandby
-Simple and absolutely configurable Sync service on Python for Oracle Standard edition standby
+Simple and fully configurable Sync service on Python for Oracle Standard edition standby

 ## Requirement